pixma/testarchsyscode/README.md

 This means first input, m = 2, c = 3 and you want 50 data points from that line's equation and so on...
 Then you copy the generated values and past it to main window for the target problem.

+Do try the exe file situated inside bin/Release.